iranges package

 get_start()[source]

-Get all start positions.
+Get start positions.

 Return type: